zeeshanahmad-io/docscale/docs/marketing-strategy.md

 - **The Pitch**:
     - **Subject**: "I found a broken link on your Google Profile" (High open rate).
     - **Body**: "Hi Dr. [Name], I'm a software engineer, not a salesperson.
 I noticed your website link is broken on Google Maps.
 I built a mockup of what it *could* look like here: [Link].
 Want me to fix it?"
+- **The "Chameleon" Weapon**:
+    - Use the **Dynamic Demo Template**: `docscale.in/demo/preview?name=Dr.Smith&specialty=dentist&city=Mumbai`
+    - **Why**: It instantly generates a personalized site with their name, specialty colors, and relevant images.
+It looks like you spent hours, but you spent 0 seconds.
 - **Why it works**: It's hyper-personalized and helpful, not salesy.

 ---